bluebonnet-data/bbd/README.md

 ## Example

-For a running start, you can copy the [examples](examples/) folder to your machine and run the example python script to map median household income per census tract in Larimer county, Colorado.
+For a running start, you can copy the [examples](examples/) folder to your machine and run the example python scripts to map median household income per census tract in Larimer county, Colorado (among other things).

 ## Walkthrough